flybywiresim/docs/docs/fbw-a32nx/feature-guides/chocks-cones.md

 If chocks are in place there will be brake force applied to the aircraft so it should not move even when the parking brake is disengaged.

-If any of the above conditions is not given the checks and cones will disappear (ground crew will virtually have them removed).
+If any of the above conditions is not given the chocks and cones will disappear (ground crew will virtually have them removed).